 A strategic initiative or critical project that is highly ambitious would be found in the top row of the grid.
 If confidence in that initiative is moderate, then the project would be in the middle column of the grid.
 The closest number would be 5, so you write down or circle the number 5.

 With this in mind, which number do you feel best represents your strategic initiative at this time?

 The grid below shows how one leader positioned 3 key strategic initiatives on the grid and the implications:

 - Initiative 1 is high confidence and high ambition, raising the issue of possible over-confidence.

-- Initiative 2 is low ambition and low confidence resulting in question marks as to whether it should continue.
+- Initiative 2 is low ambition and low confidence resulting in questions about whether it should continue.

-- Initiative 3: Confidence lags ambition, raising the question as to whether it is overly ambitious and pointing to the need for more robust project management (e.g. update project plan and risks).
+- Initiative 3: Confidence lags ambition, perhaps the initiative is overly ambitious or more robust project management (e.g. update project plan and risks) is required.